Visit to Malta´s cathedral

 A exchange of Learning Practises

-Today we continued with the presentations of the participating schools, which gave us the opportunity to learn different educational and learning approaches.With these presentations we alsocompare and understabd different methodologies and how they work in another countries.
-We also reflected about new ideas that vould be implemented in our school.
+Today we continued with the presentations of the participating schools, which gave us the opportunity to learn different educational and learning approaches.With these presentations we also compare and understand different methodologies and how they work in another countries.
+We also reflected about new ideas that would be implemented in our school.

 Exploring Historical Memory in Mosta